ScottBain96/myDiscordBot/README.md

 Interacting with the bot is done with commands that follow a prefix (in this case I used '?').

-Currently the bot has commands to:
+Currently the bot has commands to play 8ball game, mute and unmute users, kick and ban users.
+These are done in the following way:

 Ask questions to the bot like an 8Ball game (?8ball + question)